ProjectOpenOrbit/do-swf-decryptor/README.md

 # Build

+This software uses the gradle build tool.
+Refer to the manufacturer page: https://gradle.org/install/

+Make sure you have this installed before attempting to build or run the software.

 Build the decryptor like this: `gradle build`

-The downloader can only be run in an IDE such as IntelliJ.
+The downloader script can only be run in an IDE such as IntelliJ.

 # Run